andreapizzigoni/altdrag_ahk/README.md

 # workspace_utilities
 AutoHotKey: AltDrag, AltResize, AltMove

-Should work with multiple monitors
+Should work with multiple monitors and works with FancyZones.

 ### AltDrag